maidsafe-archive/crust/README.md

 Several methods are used for NAT traversal, UpNP, hole punching [See here for TCP NAT traversal] (http://www.cmlab.csie.ntu.edu.tw/~franklai/NATBT.pdf) and [here for UCP/DHT NAT traversal
   ](http://maidsafe.net/Whitepapers/pdf/DHTbasedNATTraversal.pdf) etc. These methods will be added to by the community to allow a p2p network that cannot be easily blocked.
 By default this library spawns sockets randomly, enabling nodes to appear on several ports over time.
 This makes them very difficult to trace.

-###Pre-requisite:
-libsodium is a native dependency for [sodiumxoide](https://github.com/dnaq/sodiumoxide).
-Thus, install sodium by following the instructions [here](http://doc.libsodium.org/installation/index.html).

-For windows, download and use the [prebuilt mingw library](https://download.libsodium.org/libsodium/releases/libsodium-1.0.2-mingw.tar.gz).
-Extract and place the libsodium.a file in "bin\x86_64-pc-windows-gnu" for 64bit System, or "bin\i686-pc-windows-gnu" for a 32bit system.

 ##Todo Items